What are the 7 Deadly Sins & How You Can Fight Them with Confidence

 be quite rid of the old haunting suspicion – which raises its head in every temptation – that there is something else than God . . . some kind of delight [which] he ‘doesn’t appreciate’ or just chooses to forbid, but which [would] be real delight if only we were allowed to get it.
 The thing just isn’t there.
 Whatever we desire is either what God is trying to give us as quickly as he can, or else a false picture of what he is trying to give us – a false picture [which] would not attract us for a moment if we saw the real thing . . . he knows what we want, even in our vilest acts: he is longing to give it to us . . .
 Only because he has laid up real goods for us to desire are we able to go wrong by snatching at them in greedy, misdirected ways.
 The truth is that evil is not a real thing at all, like God.
 It is simply good spoiled.
 That is why I say there can be good without evil, but no evil without good.
 You know what the biologists mean by a parasite – an animal that lives on another animal.
 Evil is a parasite.
 It is there only because good is there for it to spoil and confuse (The Collected Letters of C.S.
 Lewis, Volume II).

 How then, do we deal with these disordered desires, these misguided attempts to secure happiness through sin instead of God?
 In keeping with the tradition of the Reformers, the Puritans, and their heirs, it’s my conviction that the only way to dismantle vices and mortify sin is with a strong dose of justification by faith alone and the heart-transforming ministry of the Holy Spirit.
+Daily repentance and seeking God's power and strength when you are faced with the temptation to sin is the answer to overcoming the death trap of sin.

 John Owen, whose trilogy of books on mortification, temptation, and indwelling sin so deeply informed my book Licensed to Kill, said, “Mortification from a self-strength, carried on by ways of self-invention, unto the end of a self-righteousness, is the soul and substance of all false religion in the world.”
 Unfortunately, that’s just the kind of moral advice given by many counselors both living and dead: a prescription of cognitive therapy, behavior modification, or religious practices that may result in superficial change, but essentially leave us to ourselves, with hearts untouched by the love of Christ and the grace of his Spirit.